projectpomsky/projectpomsky/README.md

 Russia is at war with the whole world because there are people who play evony from across the whole world.
 My bets are on the rest of the world. 😉 But y'all can bet on Russia if you want. 🤭 The odds for them are quite low though.
 The odds they will terrorize people and try and cause chaos on their way down though are quite high. 🙄

+But with that said, we can learn a lot from them at the same time.
+Russia treats information above all else.
+Leverage me and other good people to your advantage good guys. 😉 We want to help. 😊

 Don't give into the Charles Mansons of the world.
 Just ask for help and surround yourself with good people 😉 Never give up.
-Nothing to fear but fear itself--trust me. 😉
+Nothing to fear but fear itself--trust me. 😉 Russia likes to think it is way far ahead and everyone will welcome them with open arms but how did that work out for them in Ukraine? 🇺🇦

 Thank you everyone for all of your help!! 🙏🙏🙏🙏